Catherine Cortez Masto: Filibuster

 Cortez Masto supports reforming the filibuster of the United States Senate into a talking filibuster.

 Foreign policy

 In October 2017, Cortez Masto condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to the crisis.

-In August 2025, Cortez Mastro was one of 23 Democratic senators, a minority of Senate Democrats, who voted to continue arms sales to Israel during the Gaza Strip famine.
+In August 2025, Cortez Masto was one of 23 Democratic senators, a minority of Senate Democrats, who voted to continue arms sales to Israel during the Gaza War/Gaza genocide.
+In April 2026, she was one of just seven Democratic senators still voting to continue such sales.

 Gun policy

 The National Rifle Association Political Victory Fund (NRA-PVF) has given Cortez Masto an "F" grade because of her support for gun control.
 During the 2016 election, the organization spent $1 million on an attack ad against her.
 Cortez Masto opposes allowing people on the terrorist watchlist to buy guns, saying that "makes no sense".

 In response to the 2017 Las Vegas shooting, she co-sponsored a bill with Dianne Feinstein to ban bump stocks.
 She said that it can be a start toward decreasing gun violence and mass shootings.